 Finally, there is a simple test of corporate and AI safety.
 If the corporation’s very existence was causing harm to humanity, would the corporation/AI commit suicide?
 That is, does there exist an internal watchdog with the power to terminate the company, or otherwise is there a government regulation that when broken leads to the death sentence for an entire corporation?

-The only such mechanism that I am aware of is a corporate bankrupcy and liquidation.
+The only such mechanism that I am aware of is corporate bankrupcy and liquidation.
 Unfortunately, this mechanism is focused on corporations failing in a profitability goal.
-There seems to be no equivalent mechanic for corporations which fail at being beneficial to humanity - a corporation cannot go to jail for actions that would warrant life sentences were they done by humans.
+There seems to be no equivalent mechanic for corporations that fail at being beneficial to humanity - a corporation cannot go to jail for actions that would warrant life sentences were they done by humans.

 Given the above discussion, I believe that there should be a lot more experimentation in specifying loss functions for corporations.
 In my view, OpenAI’s new structure is exactly a step in that direction.

-On one hand, you want to restrict an AI’s space of actions to limit the harm it can do, but on the other hand, the resulting safe AI must be competitive with unsafe AI, otherwise unsafe AI will always win.
+On the one hand, you want to restrict an AI’s space of actions to limit the harm it can do, but on the other hand, the resulting safe AI must be competitive with unsafe AI, otherwise unsafe AI will always win.